 While massive data breaches affect the security of billions of people worldwide, access control has turned into a global issue, which demands perpetual progression and collaboration between defense practices.
-Leveraging typing biometrics with almost any other factor of authentication allows for frictionless and affordable online privacy protection.
+Typing biometrics used for Multi-Factor Authentication (MFA) is a frictionless and affordable online privacy protection method.

 Strong Customer Authentication (SCA) requires MFA

 Strong customer authentication has been enforced by compliance regulations (EBA/PSD2, NIST, PCI DSS) to protect users online.
 It implies that during login, in addition to the password, users should undergo a second authentication measure (2FA).
 A Multi-factor authentication framework (MFA) combines 2 or more different types of authenticators, which, even though are all used with security in mind, differ significantly.

 We should evaluate these factors based on the level of security they provide, the cost to the business, and how they affect the user experience (UX).
 There are three main categories of identity evidence based on one of the following elements:

 knowledge (something we know such as passwords, or answers to secret questions)

 possession (something we have like email or SMS codes, or OTP)

 Knowledge-Based Authentication (KBA) is quickly becoming irrelevant with more than 81% of confirmed data breaches being attributed to weak, default or stolen passwords.
 PINs and passwords are not enough, if they are complex, people might forget them, and if they are too basic, they are easily guessable.
 Using “something we know”, like answers to secret questions, is less reliable because answers can be found online or stolen through social engineering such as spear phishing, baiting, and pretexting.